Marilyn Knowlden: Career in Hollywood (1931–1944)

 Knowlden appeared in two Academy Award-nominated films for Best Picture the following year, David Copperfield, and Les Misérables.
 David Copperfield was based on Charles Dickens' 1850 novel, directed by George Cukor, and released by MGM.
 It was Freddie Bartholomew's debut in Hollywood.
 She played David's foster sister Agnes Wickfield as a child.
 Despite both being cast in the same film, she never met comedic actor W.C.
 Fields on the set.
 Her piano playing can be heard in one scene.
 Les Misérables, directed by Richard Boleslawski, was based on French author Victor Hugo's 1862 novel of the same name.
 Having both played the same character in Imitation of Life, Knowlden and Rochelle Hudson did it once again in Les Misérables when they portrayed Cosette during different moments of the film.
 Knowlden's face can be seen on most DVD covers of the film, which starred Fredric March and Charles Laughton.
 Her performance was described as "memorable" and "excellent" by various newspapers.
 She would be cast in another one of Boleslawski's films, Metropolitan, later that year.

 Knowlden had a small part as Florence Udney in the 1936 epic historical drama film Anthony Adverse, again with Fredric March in a leading role, and Olivia de Havilland as his leading lady.
 It was nominated for Best Picture at the 9th Academy Awards the following year.
 She was cast in Rainbow on the River (1936), starring Bobby Breen, one of the few children's films that Knowlden ever appeared in.
 A reviewer from Detroit Free Press lauded her performance as Lucille Layton, calling her "a fine little actress".
 In the 1938 historical drama film Marie Antoinette, she portrayed princess Marie Thérèse of France, daughter of the title character, which was played by Norma Shearer.
 She also played Laurie Martin, James Cagney's character's love interest, as a child in Angels with Dirty Faces the same year.

-Knowlden was considered for the role of Carreen O'Hara, Scarlett O'Hara's youngest sister, in Gone With the Wind, which ultimately went to the decade-older actress Ann Rutherford.
+Knowlden was considered for the role of "Careen O'Hara", Scarlett O'Hara's youngest sister, in Gone With the Wind, which ultimately went to Ann Rutherford.
 Towards the end of her film career, she made an appearance in All This, and Heaven Too (1940), with Bette Davis and Charles Boyer.
-She played Marianna van Horn, one of the school students.
-This was the sixth time that she was in a film that became nominated for Best Picture by the Academy Awards.
+She played "Marianna van Horn", one of the school students.
+This was the sixth time she appeared in a film which would be nominated for Best Picture by the Academy Awards.

-The last film she appeared in was The Way of All Flesh in 1940.
+The last film in which she appeared was The Way of All Flesh in 1940.